antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 # Ecology of Practices

+## 1. Caring actions made out of love

-## Sleeping well
+### 1.1 Sleeping well

-According to the best science of the day.
+Taking care to sleep well according to the best science of the day.
 Look for now at Matthew Walker.
 E.g. [https://www.youtube.com/watch?v=-OBCwiPPfEU](https://www.youtube.com/watch?v=-OBCwiPPfEU) (first in a series of 6 podcasts).

-## Eating well
+### 1.2 Eating well

-According to the best science of the day.
+Taking care to eat well according to the best science of the day.
 Also, notice how (certain) foods, or lack thereof, make you feel.
 With regards to water see [https://www.youtube.com/watch?v=lwOPaNMTGh8](https://www.youtube.com/watch?v=lwOPaNMTGh8).
 For now, try to eat whole foods and try to keep track of your macronutrients to the best degree possible.

-## Physical activity
+### 1.3 Physical activity

-Engage in physical exercises.
+Taking care to engage in physical exercises.

-## Meeting with friends
+### 1.4 Meeting with friends

 Not family or special other, friends.
-Talk to them what you would talk to your therapist.
+Talk to them as you would talk to your therapist.
 Engage in fun stuff as well if possible.

-## Savoring
+### 1.5 Savoring

-20 min savoring vacantion as described in chapter 8 of "Savoring: A New Model of Positive Experience" by Fred B Bryant and Joseph Veroff.
+Taking 20 min savoring vacantions as described in chapter 8 of "Savoring: A New Model of Positive Experience" by Fred B Bryant and Joseph Veroff.
 It is enough to only check out chapters 1 and 8.

-For me a huge part of this is listening to (sometimes) music as a dedicated practice (and enjoying every note).

-## Fun hobby
+### 1.6 Fun hobby

 **Fun:** playful connected flow.
 (From Catherine Price - The Power of Fun.
 No need to read the book, I've just summariezed it.)